mbizin/patch-adams-bot/README.md

 ## The idea

-Develop a virtual assistant capable of help people to take care of thenselfs and others by acquiring knowledge about COVID-19 and avoiding fake news, testing knowledge and having fun while interacting with it.
+Develop a virtual assistant Patch is capable of help people to take care of themselves and others by acquiring knowledge about COVID-19 and avoiding fake news, testing knowledge and having fun while interacting with it.
 Beyond getting tips of activities to do at home, enjoying the family, your pets and reducing bad feelings like anxiety and panic.

 Watson Assistant was used to create a human kind dialog interface relying on trusted sources and the inspiration for the persona has been Dr. Hunter Adams, who had his story turned into a film starring Robin Williams at 1998, Patch Adams.
 By the way, we get in touch with his team to tell about our project and they gave us support and also allowed us to name our bot as Patch Adams.